Banking market survey: lack of loyalty

 With an NPS of 26% and the share of loyal customers reaching 50%, Tinkoff has become the absolute leader among Russian banks – three times higher than the nearest runner-up.

 50% of Tinkoff’s customers are “promoters” with only 24% of “detractors”.
-High income Russians aged 25 to 34 are the ones most willing to recommend Tinkoff.
+High-income Russians aged 25 to 34 are the ones most willing to recommend Tinkoff.

-The banking sector survey involved 1,500 respondents representing urban dwellers and reflecting the structure of the Russian population by gender, age, federal district, and type of urban settlements with over 100,000 inhabitants.
+The banking sector survey involved 1,500 respondents representing urban dwellers and reflecting the structure of the Russian population by gender, age, a federal district, and type of urban settlements with over 100,000 inhabitants.

 Поделиться в соцсетях: